enhancedformysql/enhancedformysql/README.md

 When users opt for a specific version and find it inconvenient to upgrade alongside official releases, our open-source version becomes the ideal choice.
 Each open-source version will be maintained, with critical bugs fixed and performance enhanced.
 Since many optimizations and bug fixes are applicable across different versions, maintaining the 8.0 series is straightforward, and support for stable releases of higher versions will continue in the future.

-To date, MySQL 8.0 has been in development and use for over eight years, demonstrating its reliability and establishing it as a trusted version. i
+To date, MySQL 8.0 has been in development and use for over eight years, demonstrating its reliability and establishing it as a trusted version.

 **3. Why do users report a performance decline in 8.0?**